 However, that standardization isn’t right for all businesses.
 You might need insight and customization, which can make it smart to look at a company that provides BPaaS services (using BPaaS software).
 They’ll deliver the data and results you need, without you having to manage APIs, troubleshoot software, or needing to have your own infrastructure that can scale with increased activity.

-One reason Invisible Technologies is speaking about BPaaS is that many industry leaders, including Gartner, define BPaaS as a subset of business process outsourcing.
+One reason Invisible Technologies' BPaaS solutions are relevant is that many industry leaders, including Gartner, define BPaaS as a subset of business process outsourcing.
 Specifically, it’s a cloud variant that enables your BPaaS provider to be located anywhere in the world.

 It’s important to consider the limitations of service providers as well as the opportunities of new models that can occur with this element of Outsourcing 2.0.
 Many will push automation when talking about BPaaS because that powers many other XaaS services.
 Unlike other cloud elements, however, automation should not guide the entire process.

 The clear and important distinction here is that when you’re outsourcing business processes, you need a human at the other end of things.
+That is the key differentiator between BPO vs RPA.
+Business Process Outsourcing requires humans, and Robotic Process Automation is, for the most part, executed by machines.
 People are your greatest check against harm, whether that’s intentional or accidental.

 Even something as simple as outsourcing the creation of an email database of attendees to your latest conference — where you’re duplicating a database and verifying it — pure automation can break down at many steps along the way.
 If it does, you end up with an issue that is discovered after the entire system ran, potentially delaying you for another week.